onera/Maia/doc/developer_manual/algo_description/gindexer.rst

 Note that as explained above, data at position 2 in ``dist_data_new`` kept its original value, since no process provided data for this index.
-Also note that when using the ``_into`` methods, it is the user's responsibility to allocate the output buffer to the correct size.
+Also note that when using the preallocated buffer mode, it is the user's responsibility to allocate the output buffer to the correct size and datatype.

-.. todo ? datatype

 **Variable buffer objects**: